wchung91/p3_collab-compet/README.md

 3.4 Create a docker container from the docker image, but you need to change “/home/wally-server/Documents/p3_collab-compet” in the command below and then run the command. “/home/wally-server/Documents/p3_collab-compet” is the directory of the volume.
 You should change “/home/wally-server/Documents/p3_collab-compet” to the path to the cloned repository.
 That way the docker container has access to the files cloned from the repository.
 One you changed the command, run the command.

-   sudo docker run -it -d --gpus all -v /home/wally-server/Documents/p3_collab-compet:/workspace --name p3_collab-compet_container rl_env_cont /bin/bash
+   sudo docker run -it -d --gpus all -v /home/wally-server/Documents/p3_collab-compet:/workspace --name p3_collab-compet_container rl_env_collab /bin/bash

 3.5 To access the container run,